 School building commissioner, architect.

-A golfing enthusiast, he was active within the golfing scene and a member of both the Assiniboine Golf Club and Niakwa Country Club.
-Other involvements included President of the Winnipeg Burns Club (1952), and membership with the Royal Architectural Institute of Canada, King Edward Preceptory and Shrine, and AF & AM (Ancient Landmark Lodge No. 3).
-He and his wife, Vivienne Edna, had three sons: William Steward Arnold Martin, David Duncan Martin (1929-1979), and Ian Montgomery Martin (1929-1988).
+A golfing enthusiast, he was a member of the Assiniboine Golf Club and Niakwa Country Club.
+Other involvements included President of the Winnipeg Burns Club (1952) and membership with the Royal Architectural Institute of Canada, King Edward Preceptory and Shrine, and AF & AM (Ancient Landmark Lodge No. 3).
+In 1922, he married Vivian Edna Martin (?-1978) and they had three sons: William Steward Arnold Martin, David Duncan Martin (1929-1979), and Ian Montgomery Martin (1929-1988).